TJ-coding/TextKGCData/text-kgc-data-docs/docs/wikidata5m_example.md

 ---

 ## Notes
+- It picks the first name out of list of names provided in the original Wikidata5M files for the entity names as well as relation names.
 - All CLI commands support custom input/output paths for flexible workflows.
 - You can skip steps 4 and 5 if your data is already complete and within token limits.
 - For more details, see the main documentation or run `tkg --help`.